 Playing cricket and fulfilling his late father's dream was all that this Maharashtra-born cricketer wanted.
 Yogesh Takawale comes from a poor family background, but aims for the sky.

 A talented right-handed batsman, Takawale was first chosen to represent his state in a Ranji Trophy game against the Railways in 2006.
 Also an able wicket-keeper, he initially started out as a specialist batsman, but his keeping abilities turned out to be equally impressive.
-A decent fifty against the visiting Australians and topping the batting charts of the following Ranji season earned him a place in the Mumbai Indians squad for the 2008 IPL.
-He had a learning experience there, playing amongst the likes of Sachin Tendulkar and other senior players.
+A decent fifty against the visiting Australians and topping the batting charts of the following Ranji season earned him a place in the Mumbai squad for the 2008 IPL.
+He had a learning experience there, playing amongst the likes of Sachin Tendulkar and other senior players and he also enjoyed a short trip to Israel with a fringe Indian squad.

 However, despite being in good form, Takawale was ignored by the selectors to play first-class cricket for his home team post the IPL.
-Having played for Maharashtra from age-group levels and not being offered a place even when in form, resulted in him switching to Tripura in the 2010-11 domestic season.
+Having played for Maharashtra from age-group levels and not being offered a place even in form, resulted in him switching to Tripura in the 2010-11 domestic season.
+In the Indian T20 league, 2014 player auction, Bangalore bought him for Rs.10 lakhs.

-- Mumbai Indians Vs Delhi Daredevils at Dr DY Patil Sports Academy, Mumbai - May 04, 2008
+- Mumbai Vs Delhi at Dr DY Patil Sports Academy, Mumbai - May 04, 2008

 - Last played: